prpole/dissertation/chapter3/norris_capitalocene.md

 sense of peace, of security, and placid contentment was stricken from the landscape.”
 Presley’s inspiration and the aesthetic it relied on vanish in an instant.
-Hartrath’s painting acts as *mise-en-abyme*, inviting meditation on the landscape form itself; the “slaughter of the innocents” that interrupts Presley’s moment of landscape-making takes pastoralism off the table as a viable landscape aesthetic, with Presley’s epic standing in for Norris’s own.[@norris_octopus:_1986 50] And just as Presley gives up the epic mode in favor of a more accessible, contemporary, and political medium, Norris renounces the
+Hartrath’s painting acts as *mise-en-abyme*, inviting meditation on the landscape form in general but rejecting the picturesque; the “slaughter of the innocents” that interrupts Presley’s moment of landscape-making in turn takes pastoralism off the table as a viable landscape aesthetic, with Presley’s epic standing in for Norris’s own.[@norris_octopus:_1986 50] And just as Presley gives up the epic mode in favor of a more accessible, contemporary, and political medium, Norris renounces the